Living Conditions Survey (LCS)

 Quality assurance framework for the INE statistics is based on the ESSCoP, the European Statistics Code of Practice made by EUROSTAT.
 The ESSCoP is made up of 16 principles, gathered in three areas: Institutional Environment, Processes and Products.
 Each principle is associated with some indicators which make possible to measure it.
 In order to evaluate quality, EUROSTAT provides different tools: the indicators mentioned above, Self-assessment based on the DESAP model, peer review, user satisfaction surveys and other proceedings for evaluation.

-The LCS, as source of the EU-SILC of Spain, is based on a framework regulation (1177/2003) which determines the scope, definitions, reference period, data characteristics, sample sizes, sampling, data transmission, and publication of the survey.
-In addition, Eurostat and the Member States have developed the technical aspects of Regulation (EC) No. 28/2004, in which the EU-SILC quality intermediate and final reports are described in detail.
+The LCS, as source of the EU-SILC of Spain, is based on a framework regulation (2019/1700) which determines the scope, definitions, reference period, data characteristics, etc. of the survey.
+In addition, Eurostat and the Member States have developed the technical aspects of Commission Implementing Regulation (EU) 2019/2242 of 16 December 2019 specifying the detailed arrangements and content of the quality reports.

 Eurostat and the member states have developed several methodological studies in different areas.
 The following is a non-exhaustive list of topics analysed: household definition, negative income, imputation techniques, treatment of single payments, imputed income, data collection, administrative data versus survey data...